 The output voltages remains within limits specified for the step loading and capacitive loading specified in the table below.
 The load transient repetition rate is tested between 50Hz and 5kHz at duty cycles ranging from 10%-90%.
 The load transient repetition rate is only a test specification.
-The Δ step load may occur anywhere within the MIN load to the MAX load conditions.
+The $\Delta$ step load may occur anywhere within the MIN load to the MAX load conditions.

+г

-Output ∆ Step Load Size (See note 2) Load Slew Rate Test capacitive Load
+Output ∆ Step Load Size Load Slew Rate Test capacitive Load

+• ! '

+(See note 2)
-+12VSB 1.0A 0.25 A/μsec 20 μF

-+12V 60% of max load 0.25 A/μsec 2000 μF
++12VSB 1.0A 0.25 A/μsec 20 μF +12V 60% of max load 0.25 A/μsec 2000 μF